Symmetry restoration in mean-field approaches: Symmetry breaking in simple illustrative models

-It is now very important to realize that by breaking the symmetry of the problem, we can build a very reasonable model of the localized wave packets, see Fig.~\ref{DSPW1}(c).
+It is now very important to realize that by breaking the symmetry of the problem, we can build a very reasonable model of the localized wave packets, see {\Fig}~\ref{DSPW1}(c).
 Indeed, by keeping only the left or right potential well, we obtain the left and right {\em broken-symmetry} states, $|\Phi^{\text{left}}\rangle$ and $|\Phi^{\text{right}}\rangle$.
-The broken-symmetry states are the exact eigenstates in the modified potential wells, but at the same time they are approximate eigenstates in the original doubly symmetric potential well.
-In the scale of Fig.~\ref{DSPW1}, they cannot really be distinguished from the exact wave packets $|\Psi^{\text{left}}\rangle$ and $|\Psi^{\text{right}}\rangle$.
+The broken-symmetry states are the exact eigenstates in the modified potential wells, but at the same time they approximate exact localized states in the original doubly symmetric potential well.
+In the scale of {\Fig}~\ref{DSPW1}, they cannot really be distinguished from the exact wave packets $|\Psi^{\text{left}}\rangle$ and $|\Psi^{\text{right}}\rangle$.
 Note that $|\Phi^{\text{left}}\rangle$ and $|\Phi^{\text{right}}\rangle$ are stationary in the modified potential wells, whereas we use them to model non-stationary wave packets $|\Psi^{\text{left}}\rangle$ and $|\Psi^{\text{right}}\rangle$ of the original doubly symmetric potential well.

 At this point, we arrive at the very heart of the subject matter of this article.
 Namely, the symmetry-broken solutions, which pertain to a different problem than the original one, can serve us as approximate solutions of the original problem.
-This is achieved by restoring their symmetry, that is, by considering the symmetric and antisymmetric combinations of $|\Phi^{\text{left}}\rangle$ and $|\Phi^{\text{right}}\rangle$,
+This is achieved by restoring their symmetry, that is, by considering the normalized symmetric and antisymmetric combinations of the normalized states $|\Phi^{\text{left}}\rangle$ and $|\Phi^{\text{right}}\rangle$, see {\Fig}~\ref{DSPW1}(d),